 Elaine, other kids will see your love of life.
 They will be able to look back someday as adults, and think, “Wow, she was a really wonderful person with a loving heart.”
 Those who are smart enough will appreciate your sense of humor, intelligence, honor, and willingness to help others.

 The drive to be the best at everything scholastic and be a very obedient child stem from your upbringing.
-Your parents tried to help you be safe and taught you rigorously about responsibility.
+Your parents will help you be safe and teach you rigorously about responsibility.
 These teachings will couple with your childlike misunderstanding of a verse in the Old Testament that says, “Be ye perfect, even as your Father who is in Heaven is perfect.”
 You will learn later that doesn’t mean you are supposed to be perfect!

 Much later, you will let go of your fear of making mistakes and learn that everything works out alright in the end.
 The verse that says, “All things work together for good, to those who are the called according to His purpose,” will help you a lot.

-Moma will tell you and sister #1, about her life as a student nurse during the World War I. Her tales of nursing life will inspire you and your sister to follow her, as well as the stories of your grandmother and cousin, who entered the same career.
-You will at an early age that you want to be a nurse.
+Moma will tell you and sister #1, about her life as a student nurse during the World War I. Her tales of nursing life will inspire you and your sister to follow her, your grandmother and cousin, who entered the same career.
+You will at an early age know that you want to be a nurse.
 Stay with that feeling!!
 It will give you a good life though it will be difficult on your body later.